- Mogelijk zorgwekkende stoffen

 - substances for which there is an intention or ongoing proposal for identification as a substance of very high concern (SVHC);

-- substances where authorities are preparing or have submitted a proposal for restrictions under REACH; and
+- substances where authorities are preparing or have submitted a proposal for restriction under REACH;

 - substances under regulatory management option analysis (RMOA).

 This pool also includes those substances where authorities have identified that further regulatory risk management might be needed, but this action has not yet started.
-These pending cases may come from substance or dossier evaluation, RMOA, PBT/ED assessment, manual screening or a preliminary assessment by ECHA.
+These pending cases may come after the outcome of a substance or dossier evaluation, RMOA, PBT/ED assessment, or group assessment by authorities.

 For example, a Member State may conclude at the end of a substance evaluation that a substance should be considered for SVHC identification.
 The substance would be assigned to this pool even if the SVHC identification process has not yet started.